-- No service delivery concerns due to recruitment and retention issues were reported. - Health regions reported six full time vacancies (however five have been recruited to). - Most health regions have maintained on-going recruitment efforts for the Pharmacist classification as they recognize the competitiveness of this occupation.
+- The majority of regions reported either minor or moderate service delivery issues related to recruitment and retention. - Health regions reported three full-time and two part-time vacancies. - Due to the historical competitiveness of this occupation, some regions have maintained on-going recruitment efforts for the Pharmacist classification.

-Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Pharmacist classification.
+Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Pharmacist classification.